wtworden/TNorm/README.md

 		 $ xattr -rd com.apple.quarantine /Applications/SageMath

-	(note: the part in red is the path to SageMath.
+	(note: for the above, "/Applications/" is the path to SageMath.
 This may be different if you put it (for example) in the applications folder at the user lever, i.e., /Users/your_username/Applications/SageMath)

 	2c.
 Open System Preferences —> Security and Privacy —> Privacy, then scroll on the left side down to "Full Disk Access" and select it.
 On the right side (after clicking the lock and entering password, if needed), click “+” button, then navigate to Applications/SageMath/ and select sage.